pypa/setuptools/docs/userguide/quickstart.rst

         ]
         # ...

-Each dependency is represented a string that can optionally contain version requirements (e.g. one of the operators <, >, <=, >=, == or !=, followed by a version identifier), and/or conditional environment markers, e.g. ``sys_platform == "win32"``
+Each dependency is represented by a string that can optionally contain version requirements (e.g. one of the operators <, >, <=, >=, == or !=, followed by a version identifier), and/or conditional environment markers, e.g. ``sys_platform == "win32"``
 (see :doc:`PyPUG:specifications/version-specifiers` for more information).